 Also Read: Fun Ways To Celebrate Halloween in the USA

-Hong Kong is known as the Halloween Capital of Asia.
-The city has truly embraced Halloween and everything that comes with it.
+Initially only a handful of people joined in the spooky celebrations but as people embraced the holiday spirit, Hong Kong became known as the Halloween Capital of Asia.
+Being a city that loves a good party, there is celebration in the air as Halloween month approaches.
+Just like in other countries, this festival is celebrated to prevent evil spirits and negativity impacting their lives and to honor their loved ones who have departed.
+The city has truly embraced Halloween traditions and everything that comes with it.
 Theme parks like Disneyland and Ocean Park are full of special events (such as the annual Halloween Bash), complete with festive costumes, food, and drink.
 Also visit the Lan Kwai Fong Halloween Street Party, and the more traditional Hungry Ghost Festival (or Yue Lan) where people give gifts to spirits of the dead.

 Top Recommendations: Halloween celebrations at Disneyland and Ocean Park

 The above destinations offer something for every type of Halloween enthusiast.
 So now that you know about the best Halloween celebrations in the world, which part of the world do you plan to celebrate Halloween this year?
 Let us know in the comments below!

 The coastal city of Salem which is famous for its 17th-century witch trials hosts the largest celebration for Halloween in the world.
 More than half-a-million visitors show up to experience its month-long celebrations that includes a wide range of events.